Skip to main content

 Own brand label or multiple brands sold: Multiple brands

-Types of clothes: Full range for children, women and men, in all types of fabrics.
+Types of clothes: Full range for children, women and men, in all types of fabrics

-Website: https://onlineshop.oxfam.org.uk
+Website: onlineshop.oxfam.org.uk

 Own brand label or multiple brands sold: Own brand

-Website: https://wearpact.com
+Website: wearpact.com

 About: Preworn, barely four years old, lists hundreds of thousands of items on its website and it donates 15% of orders to a charity of choice.
 It claims to be the largest secondhand clothing retailer in the UK but it has a relatively small turnover compared to some of the other secondhand companies.
 It also says that it has saved “600 tonnes of used clothing from going to landfill each year”.
-However, it doesn’t say what it does with the clothing it can not sell, and does not upcycle like other companies.
+However, it doesn’t say what it does with the clothing it cannot sell, and does not upcycle like other companies.

 Own brand label or multiple brands sold: Multiple secondhand

-Types of clothes: Full range of secondhand clothing.
+Types of clothes: Full range of secondhand clothing

-Website: https://preworn.ltd/
+Website: preworn.ltd

 Own brand label or multiple brands sold: Own brand

-Types of clothes: T-shirts, hoodies, socks, underwear for men and women.
+Types of clothes: T-shirts, hoodies, socks, underwear for men and women

-Website: https://rapanuiclothing.com
+Website: rapanuiclothing.com

 About: Rokit has been around for almost 40 years.
 It is a secondhand and vintage clothing company, specialising in the latter.
 Its website has sections dedicated to denim and military/camo and its “Reworked” garments are upcycled second hand items that are stitched in-house.